 Medicaid was partially expanded in Utah as of April 2019.
-But under the terms of a new waiver that CMS approved in December 2019, the state fully expanded Medicaid as of January 2020 — albeit with a work requirement, as described below (the work requirement was suspended as of April 2020, due to the COVID-19 pandemic, and is being reconsidered by the Biden administration in 2021.
+But under the terms of a new waiver that CMS approved in December 2019, the state fully expanded Medicaid as of January 2020 — albeit with a work requirement, as described below.
+But the work requirement was suspended as of April 2020, due to the COVID-19 pandemic, and approval for it was revoked by the Biden administration in 2021.
 So Medicaid is fully expanded in Utah, without a work requirement.

 The previous partial Medicaid expansion in Utah granted eligibility to adults age 19-64 with income as high as the poverty level (that was $12,490 for a single person in 2019).
 But Utah was not receiving the enhanced federal Medicaid expansion funding, which under the ACA requires expanding eligibility to 138% of FPL.
 Now that the full expansion has taken effect, Utah is receiving full Medicaid expansion funding (ie, the federal government pays 90% of the cost) for the entire Utah Medicaid expansion population, including the group that had already gained coverage under the partial expansion.